 3. Bon feu, bonne mine, c’est la moitié de la vie.

-Translation: A nice fire, good looks, that’s half the life.
+Translation: A nice fire, good looks (complexion), that’s half the life.

 Sometimes the ability to move forward is half the battle.
-Put on a smile and light a fire inside you, to make the best of a bad hand in the game of life.
+Put on a smile and light a fire inside you, and look rested and happy.
+Make the best of a bad hand at the game of life.

 4. Une vie honorable est une vie éternelle.